jasleen0604/cat-command-clone/README.md

 1- node wcat.js filepath => displays content of the file in the terminal

-2- node wcat.js filepath1 filepath2 filepath3... => displays content of all files in the terminal(contactinated form) in the given order.
+2- node wcat.js filepath1 filepath2 filepath3... => displays content of all files in the terminal(concatinated form) in the given order.

 3- node wcat.js -s filepath => convert big line breaks into a singular line break